lmsqueezy/laravel/README.md

 Any sponsorship to [help fund development on this package](https://github.com/sponsors/driesvints) is greatly appreciated ❤️

-> This package is a work in progress...
+> This package is a work in progress.
+As long as there is no v1.0.0, breaking changes may occur in v0.x releases.

 ## Requirements